 There are many financial news shows, newsletters, and websites that will claim that they have the answer to your investment success.
 Often, the advice that they give can have little value.
 Consider this: if these people truly had the secret to making you a million dollars, would they tell you?
 No, they would keep it to themselves and accumulate millions, not try to make money off of other people with a newsletter.
-Spend less time consuming financial media, and more focusing on making the most of your investment plan.
+Spend less time consuming financial media, and more focusing on making the most of your asset management plan.

 It can be tempting to choose asset classes, funds, and strategies because they have recently been performing well.
 When performance is good, you may fear that you will be missing out, which can lead to rash investment decisions.
 If a fund has been doing well for the last three years, all you know is that you should have invested three years ago.
 Going forward, you do not know how well it will perform.
 In fact, this great performance streak could very well end soon.
-Stick to your investment plan and be leery of chasing performance.
+Stick to your asset management plan and be leery of chasing performance.

 At Advanced Wealth Advisors, our extensive experience allows us to help you avoid many investment mistakes, in addition to the ones listed in this article.
 Contact us now for an asset manager in Naples or Fort Myers, FL!